Springtails are tiny, harmless insects that can be a nuisance in the home.

 Just make sure to reapply it after each watering.

-Use Diatomaceous Earth and Neem Oil
+8. Combine Diatomaceous Earth with Neem Oil

 You can mix diatomaceous earth and neem oil for an extra-strength solution.

-To use this mixture, mix equal parts diatomaceous earth and neem oil, and sprinkle it around the base of your plants.
+To use this mixture, mix equal parts diatomaceous earth and neem oil and sprinkle it around the base of your plants.

 This mixture can be added to the potting mix if you have already infested plants.